solstice333/DjPlug/README.md

     status list with only the status of the users as opposed to the mapped status messages

     /getstmsg - gets the current status message of the logged-in user

+    /setst [status as a string] - sets the status of the logged-in user with the given string.
+    Strings input options are "Available", "AFK", "Working", or "Gaming" which are all case sensitive.

     /add [username] - adds user with username to the waitlist